ubccpsc/310/resources/readings/cookbooks/async.md

 # Async Cookbook

 Working with asynchronous code can be challenging.
 This cookbook provides concrete examples of many different kinds of asynchronous calling mechanisms you may encounter.
-The cookbook assumes you have previously looked at the [Async Reading](https://github.com/ubccpsc/310/blob/main/resources/readings/Async.md) which provides a higher-level view of async challenges.
+The cookbook assumes you have previously looked at the [Async Reading](https://github.com/ubccpsc/310/blob/main/resources/readings/Async.md) which provides a higher-level view of async development.
+All of the code in this document can be found in the [Async Cookbook Repo](https://github.students.cs.ubc.ca/CPSC310/Async_Cookbook) if you are a current CS student at UBC.

 ## TOC